sytandas/Blocking-website/README.md

 # Simple chrome extension to block website

 Making website greyscale!
--> research found that if we make a page into greyscale, the website become less attractive == less time wasting:w
+-> research found that if we make a page into greyscale, the website become less attractive == less time wasting

 # Installation
 1. Clone the repo.